RaphGL/Tuckr/README.md

 Tuckr is a dotfile manager inspired by Stow and Git.
 Tuckr aims to make dotfile management less painful.
 It follows the same model as Stow, symlinking files onto $HOME.
 It works on all the major OSes (Linux, Windows, BSDs and MacOS).

 Tuckr aims to bring the simplicity of Stow to a dotfile manager with a very small learning curve.
-To achieve that goal Tuckr tries to only cover what is directly needed to manage dotfiles and nothing more.
-We won't wrap git, rm, cp or reimplement the functionality of a perfectly functioning separate utility unless it greatly impacts usability.
+To achieve that goal Tuckr tries to only cover what is directly needed to manage dotfiles and nothing else.
+We won't wrap git, rm, cp or reimplement the functionality that are perfeclty covered by other utilities in the system unless it greatly impacts usability.

 ### Goals:

 - No configuration
 - Commands can be run from anywhere
-- Symlinks are tracked and validated, you're given easy tools to manage them
+- Symlinks are tracked and validated
-- All configuration is separated and handled as a logical unit (groups or programs)
+- All configuration grouped and handled as a logical unit
-- Hooks, optionally write configuration scripts for each group
+- Provide hooks, optionally write configuration scripts for each group
 - Easily encrypt and deploy sensitive configuration files

 <!-- GETTING STARTED -->